andrew/ultimate-awesome/README.md

 - [awesome-agents](https://github.com/vince-lam/awesome-agents) - Compare open-source LLM agentic projects by their metrics to assess popularity and activeness.
 - [awesome-anchor-free-object-detection](https://github.com/coderonion/awesome-anchor-free-object-detection) -  A collection of some awesome public Anchor-Free object detection series projects.
 - [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
 From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
 Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
-- [awesome-ai-agents](https://github.com/korchasa/awesome-ai-agents) - This curated list focuses on tools and frameworks for building AI agents.
 - [awesome-human-pose-estimation](https://github.com/dae-sun/awesome-human-pose-estimation) - Human Mesh Recovery / Human Pose Estimation.
 - [awesome-fastapi](https://github.com/yshan2028/awesome-fastapi) - 一个基于FastAPI的文档，包含数据库、网关等集成和项目分享，欢迎star或fork.
 - [awesome-comfyui](https://github.com/jalberty2018/awesome-comfyui) - A collection of awesome custom nodes for ComfyUI.